pranav-ap/blog/content/posts/cnn.md

 We execute a convolution by sliding the filter over the input image.
 At every location, calculate perform *element-wise multiplication* between the filter matrix and the underlying values in the image and add the *bias* to get the final pixel value.

-The output matrix is called a **feature map** and represents the filtered image.
+The output matrix is called a **feature map** or an **activation map** and represents the filtered image.
 If an element is large, it means that the filter has found a good candidate for the feature it was looking for.

 <figure style="width: 600px">
 	<img src="/media/vision/cnn/conv-calc.jpg" alt="Convolution Calculation">